bstachmann/git-workshop/markdown-git-uebungen/loesung-zusammenarbeit-push-fetch-pull-en.md

 <pre><code>mein-klon $ <b>git status</b><br><br>On branch main<br>Your branch and 'origin/main' have diverged,<br>and have 1 and 2 different commits each, respectively.<br>  (use &quot;git pull&quot; if you want to integrate the remote branch with yours)<br><br>nothing to commit, working tree clean<br><br></code></pre>

-## Solution zu Step 2 - Änderungen untersuchen
+## Solution to Step 2 - Änderungen untersuchen

 Lasse dir den Status zeigen,
 und untersuche dann,